 “Ah, how good that will be!” burst from Kolya.

-Now we begin that great season of hope where we prepare ourselves for the coming of the Lord when truth and justice will reign for all eternity.
+And now we begin that great season of hope where we prepare ourselves for the coming of the Lord when truth and justice will finally reign for all eternity.